CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 save article

-You may have pictured nursing your newborn as a blissful experience—only to find yourself faced with a reality of cracked and bleeding nipples, a newborn who cries around the clock and a concerned doctor telling you baby has fallen below their birth weight.
-Breastfeeding can be challenging to be sure, but sometimes nursing difficulties are in fact due to tongue tie, a physical condition that can interfere with baby’s feeding.
-Luckily, it’s easily treated.
-Read on to learn what infant tongue tie is, how it’s treated and what you should do if you think you have a tongue tied baby on your hands.
+You may have envisioned breastfeeding to be a blissful, beautiful experience—only to find yourself faced with the reality of cracked, bleeding nipples, a newborn who cries around the clock and a concerned doctor telling you baby has fallen below their birth weight.
+The truth is, breastfeeding can be an incredibly challenging experience for many reasons.
+One potential cause of breastfeeding problems: a newborn tongue-tie—a physical condition that can interfere with baby’s ability to feed.

-Tongue tie—officially known as ankyloglossia (pronounced ang-kuh-loh-glaw-see-uh)—occurs when the tissue, called the frenulum, that connects baby’s tongue to their mouth floor is so tight and thick that it restricts the tongue’s range of motion.
+Tongue tie—officially known as ankyloglossia (pronounced ang-kuh-loh-glaw-see-uh)—is one of the oral ties that can affect infants.
+It occurs when the tissue—called the lingual frenulum—that connects baby’s tongue to the mouth floor is so tight and thick that it restricts the tongue’s range of motion.
 Because the tongue can’t move freely, it may be hard for baby to properly latch onto a nipple or bottle, making it difficult to get enough milk or formula.

 Related Video

-So how can you tell if baby has a tongue tie?
+Even if you peer into baby’s mouth and it looks like they have a thick or tight frenulum, that doesn’t necessarily mean your child will have difficulty feeding.
+For that reason, experts often rely on symptoms to assess whether a potentially tongue-tied baby needs treatment.
+So how can you tell if baby really has a tongue tie?
 While the thick frenulum can be plainly visible, you may need to rely on secondary factors for the real clues, says Leigh Anne O’Connor, IBCLC, a lactation consultant in New York City.
-Here, some possible signs of tongue tie to look for:
+Some possible signs of a problematic tongue tie to look for include:

 • A tongue that can’t fully protrude